The live poker room at Harrah’s Philadelphia appears to be permanently closed.

 Harrah’s Philly poker room closed for good?

-He confirmed that it is closed with no plans to reopen the room.
-Management’s calls to poker room employees came via Zoom on August 11.
-Jake said that they did not offer anyone positions within the organization.
-However, Harrah’s did say if they had experience in tables games they could apply, just the same as anyone else coming in off the street, for openings.
+He confirmed that the room is closed, with no plans to reopen it.
+Management’s calls to poker room employees came via Zoom on Aug.
+11. Jake said that they did not offer anyone positions within the organization.
+However, Harrah’s did say if employees had experience in tables games, they could apply, just the same as anyone else coming in off the street, for openings.